- Fuel Cell Cars

 Fumasep FAB-PK-130 is designed for the processing of concentrating acidic solutions, electrodialysis and electrodialysis with bipolar membranes.

-Fumasep FAB membrane comes in a 20cm x 30cm size sheet.
+Fumasep FAB membrane comes in either a 10cm x 10cm or 20cm x 30cm size sheet.

 • Stability Range (pH) at 25°C: 0 - 14